CodeMonkeysRu/GCMMessage/README.md

 ```

-Note about cURL >= 7.10
+Note about cURL SSL verify peer option
 -----------------------
+Library has turned off CURLOPT_SSL_VERIFYPEER by default, but you can enable it by passing third parameter into constructor of Sender class.

-Since 7.10 version cURL has CURLOPT_SSL_VERIFYPEER option enabled by default.
-To handle this you need to [download](http://curl.haxx.se/docs/caextract.html) root certificates and add them somewhere into your project directory.
+You need to [download](http://curl.haxx.se/docs/caextract.html) root certificates and add them somewhere into your project directory.
 Then construct Sender object like this:

 ```php